 Jimena Galfaso is an experienced organizational effectiveness consultant, coach, and facilitator.
 She has deep wisdom about the nature of human experience and group dynamics, and the ability to create the conditions for others to transform and discover new parts of themselves.

 She facilitates at the Stanford Graduate School of Business in their Interpersonal Dynamics course and workshops on diversity to incoming MBA students.
-She works with senior executives in different industries including healthcare, education, agricultural commodity, and real estate.
+She works with senior executives in different industries including tech, healthcare, education, agricultural commodity, and real estate.

 Through her highly customized programs for companies she helps develop and strengthen critical interpersonal skills.
 She specializes in awareness building and the effective use of emotions to foster high performance in individuals and teams.

 As an executive coach, she works with clients to create a safe and confidential space to work through stressful conflict and get the clarity needed to solve business and interpersonal challenges.

 As a coach to teams, her approach centers on themes such as resilience, feedback, influence, and team communication.
 Ongoing sessions enable participants to improve their individual skill-sets and build a common vocabulary and mindset across the group that optimizes collaboration and effectiveness.